CodyDeLaTorre/reading-notes/401/class13.md

-# Class 12 Reading Notes
+# Class 13 Reading Notes

-## Pyhton Lineat Regression
+## Pyhton Linear Regression

 Scikit-learn is a Python package that simplifies the implementation of a wide range of Machine Learning (ML) methods.